ThePillenwerfer/dosbox-x-32-bit/README.md

 	./build

-To build it without the AV coded it’s:—
+To build it without the AV codec it’s:—

 	./build-no-avcodec